volpato30/Decentralized-inference-ethwaterloo/README.md

-# Hardhat Boilerplate
+# Arifex

-This repository contains a sample project that you can use as the starting point for your Ethereum project.
-It's also a great fit for learning the basics of smart contract development.

-This project is intended to be used with the
+This project is developed with hardhat and we used React for the frontend.
+In the backend we used stable-diffusion-web-ui to perform inference and use web3.py to listen to smart contract event and call smart contract functions.
+The result returned by backend is permanently stored to IPFS and the cid to the object is broadcasted as an event, which will be picked by frontend so that result can be rendered to end users.
-[Hardhat Beginners Tutorial](https://hardhat.org/tutorial), but you should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.
+You should be able to follow it by yourself by reading the README and exploring its `contracts`, `tests`, `scripts` and `frontend` directories.

 ## Quick start